lynx/lynx-legacy-zephir/README.md

 * Cache (Cache drivers)
 * StdLib
 	* Collections
-	* EventManager (ported from phalcon)
+	* EventManager (ported from Phalcon)
 	* Hydrators (will be soon)

 ### System Requirements

-To build you need the following requirements:
+To build it you need the following requirements:

 * g++ >= 4.4/clang++ >= 3.x/vc++ 9
 * gnu make 3.81 or later
 * autoconf 2.31 or later
 * automake 1.14 or later
-* php development headers and tools
+* PHP development headers and tools

-If you’re using Ubuntu, you can install the required packages this way:
+If you're using Ubuntu, you can install the required packages this way:

 ```
 sudo apt-get update